SihaoCheng/scattering_transform/README.md

 )
 ```

-This is an example of interpolating the scattering correlation values from two fields.
+This is an example of interpolating the scattering covariance values from two fields.
 The leftmost and rightmost ones are two input images.

 ![](https://github.com/abrochar/wavelet-ops/blob/main/synthesis_coef.png?raw=true)